mesosphere/marathon/docs/docs/ports.md

 ```

 In this example, the host ports `$PORT0`, `$PORT1` and `$PORT3` remain randomly assigned.
 However, the service ports for this application are now `2001`, `2002` and `3000`.
 An external proxy, like HAProxy, should be configured to route from the service ports to the host ports.

+**Note:** If you do choose your own service port, you have to ensure yourself that it is unique across all of your applications.

 #### Referencing Ports